MinMao-Hub/PasteEasy/README.md

 1. Double-click the small card for immediate paste.
 2. Select the card and press the enter key to paste
 3. Right-click done, PASTE pops up
+4. Command + 1~9 Quickly paste the data currently in the display area
+5. Press Key Command Or Shift and Select cards for multiple selection
+6. Press Key Command Or Shift and switching the Left & Right on the keyboard for multiple selection

 #### About Deletion
 1. Right-click to selecct, and DELETE pops up